 Arbutus area residents interested in investing in a seasonal supply of fresh produce now have another local option: a farm in West Baltimore roughly a mile from the city-county line.

 In the past few years, the non-profit Samaritan Women has been slowly expanding the acreage it uses to farm.
 This year the organization is launching a CSA, which stands for Community-Supported Agriculture.

-Lansdowne's Our Savior Lutheran Church also particpates in a CSA with Calvert Farm, which is among a number of farms available to discerning consumers who want sustainable, locally produced fruits and vegetables.
+Lansdowne's also particpates in a CSA with Calvert Farm, which is among to discerning consumers who want sustainable, locally produced fruits and vegetables.

 For $600 from May to October, members get a box of produce every week that has been grown with organic practices on 2.3 acres of land off of Frederick Road.

 The Samaritan Women was started in 2007 by Jeanne Allert, who had a vision for the land to be a home for women in crisis.
 In 2011, the group realized that dream, opening a Victorian home built on the property in 1893.